Buck Smith: Professional career

 Despite his long record, Buck Smith never won any major boxing titles.
 But while most of wins came against unknown opposition, he did manage a few good results.
-This included a 7th-round KO over contender and European champion Kirkland Laing (who once beat the legendary Roberto Durán) and a second-round knockout over 1988 Olympic gold medalist Robert Wangila.
+This included a seventh-round KO over contender and European champion Kirkland Laing (who once beat the legendary Roberto Durán) and a second-round knockout over 1988 Olympic gold-medalist Robert Wangila.
 The win over Wangila got him featured in Ring Magazine, the most prominent of all boxing publications.
 At the time, Smith sported an official record of 96-2-1 with 70 wins by KO and was ranked 13th at welterweight by the WBC.

-He also lost to several former and future champions that included Buddy McGirt, Mark Breland, Julio César Chávez and Antonio Margarito.
+He also lost to several former and future champions, including Buddy McGirt, Mark Breland, Julio César Chávez, and Antonio Margarito.

 It is also notable that Buck Smith once fought twice in one day.
-On May 19, 1992 he fought Marco Davis in Wichita Kansas and won by KO in two rounds.
+On May 19, 1992, he fought Marco Davis in Wichita Kansas and won by KO in two rounds.
 Less than 3 hours later, he drove back to Oklahoma City with Cutman Big Joe Haug and won a six-round decision over Rodney Johnson.
 A similar "iron man stint" by Buck Smith occurred in the month of March in 1993 when Buck Smith fought a total of 12 professional boxing matches.
 He won all 12, 9 of them by knockout.
 Such procedures are illegal after the Boxing Reform Act of 1996.
 By rule, states must honor suspensions, which include a minimum of seven days between bouts.

 Smith last fought on June 30, 2007.
 Fighting far above his best weight, he lost to Marcus Oliveira by second-round KO in a cruiserweight contest.

 His last win came in a bout with Manuel Esparza against whom he won a 4-round decision in December 1997.
 That means he did not win a single fight in his last twelve years as a professional boxer.
-His record stands at 179 wins, 20 losses, 2 draws, and 25 no contests in 226 fights.
+His record stands at 183 wins, 20 losses, 2 draws, and 24 no contests in 229 fights.

-Fight fixing allegations
+Fight-fixing allegations

 Smith is perhaps best known for his role in the government's attempted crackdown on fight fixing in 2004–2005.
 Smith, along with colleagues Verdell Smith and Sean Gibbons, were called upon to give testimony on fixed fights.
 The trio of fighters were nicknamed the Knucklehead Boxing Club, and traveled throughout the Midwest making frequent appearances on fight cards.
 The Knucklehead Boxing Club denied any wrongdoing and stated that they did not participate in any fixed fights.

+Later life

+After retiring from boxing, Smith opened and ran a gym for about 15 years and was also involved in boxing promotions.
+He later worked for an electrical company while continuing to support the local boxing community, including helping amateur boxers in gyms around town.
+In a 2022 interview, Smith said he had been married for 26 years and had two daughters and three grandchildren.
+His daughter, Evan McKinley Smith, is a Los Angeles based creative director, model, and founder of ES Studio.